Samsun: Parks, nature reserves and other greenspace

 There are several army bases in the city (Esentepe Kışlası, Gökberk Kışlası, 19 Mayis Kışlası and others).
 Should they become surplus to military requirements in future, for example due to reduced conscription in Turkey, it is currently unclear whether they would become urban open space or be further built on.

 Sports

 In ancient Roman times gladiator sword fighting apparently took place in Amisos, as depicted on a tombstone dating from the 2nd or 3rd century CE.

 Tekkeköy Yaşar Doğu Arena opened in 2013.

 Football is the most popular sport: in the older districts above the city center children often kick balls around in the evenings in the smallest streets.
-The city's football club is Samsunspor, which plays its games at the Samsun 19 Mayıs Stadium.
+The city's main club is Samsunspor, which plays its games at the Samsun 19 Mayıs Stadium.

 Basketball, volleyball, tennis, swimming, cable skiing (in summer), horse riding, go karting, paintballing, martial arts and many other sports are played.
 Cycling and jogging are only common along the sea front, where recreational fishing is also popular.